Equal pay matters. It’s a legal obligation and a moral responsibility for all businesses, no matter their size.

 Communicating pay information to employees

-Equal pay is the legal right for people of all genders to be paid the same for:
+To break it down, equal pay is the legal right for all people of all genders to be paid the same for:

-- Pay does not just refer to salaries.
+Keep in mind – equal pay doesn’t just refer to salaries.
 It also includes employee benefits like holidays and pension contributions, as well as company cars and bonuses.

 Paying women less than men has far-reaching implications for society.
 Not only does it contribute towards the gender pay gap, but it directly impacts women’s lower pension contributions and their higher incidence of relative poverty in later life.
-In fact, one study shows that women in retirement have 72% lower pension income than men.
+In fact, one study shows that 67% of pensioners in poverty are women.

 Businesses should also remember that pay is one of the key factors affecting motivation and relationships at work.
 Employee motivation ultimately contributes to your commercial success, so it’s important to reward all employees fairly.